madflavours/Minify-Links/README.md

 A simple reactive REST API built with **Spring Boot** and **Reactive MongoDB**.
 This project demonstrates a lightweight URL shortening service using non-blocking programming principles.

+This is a RoadMap Project.
+Check out this URL for the project outline: https://roadmap.sh/projects/url-shortening-service

 ---

 ## 🛠 Tech Stack